 Small Things To Not Forget!

-pH Reader: This one is so important, especially for a hydroponic setup.
+This one is so important, especially for a hydroponic setup.
 Keeping your pH within range is one of the most important aspects to plant cultivation.
 When your pH is too high or too low, your plant could experience a nutrient deficiency or toxicity.
 A pH reader is an easy way to ensure your plants have the ideal pH.
 For a soil setup, it's best to keep the pH between 6.0-7.0.
 For a hydroponic setup, it's best to keep the pH around 5.5-6.6.
 An added bonus to having a pH reader is it makes flushing your cannabis plants much easier.

-Timers: Trust me, you do not want to be in charge of when your plant wakes up and goes to sleep each day.
+Trust me, you do not want to be in charge of when your plant wakes up and goes to sleep each day.
 Turning on and off the lights each day will make you insane.
 Instead, get a timer.
 It does not need to be anything fancy, just a simple daily manual timer.
 I linked my favourite timer here.

 So now that you know what you need, and how to set it up, it's time to make sure that everything was installed correctly, and is safe to leave unattended.

-A good idea is to keep all of the electronic gear above waist-height.
-And anything that deals with water should be below the waist.
+A good idea is to keep all of the electronic gear above waist-height and anything that deals with water should be below the waist.

 You also don't want to leave any wires just hanging around inside of the tent.
-Not only is it safer to keep your wrapped up, but it also looks nicer too.
+Not only is it safer to keep your wires wrapped up, but it also looks nicer too.

-Light and Scent Check
+Light, Sound and Scent Check

 You want to make sure that there are no smells or light that will make it outside of the tent.
-After you set everything up, turn your exhaust fan and grow light on for a day to test out the new space.
+After you set everything up, turn your exhaust fan and grow lights on for a day to test out the new space.

 The sides of your grow tent should bend slightly inward when you turn the fan on.
 Inward bending means that you've established negative air pressure.
 This is ideal because it's going to stop odors from leaking into your house so long as the tent remains closed.